GoMorko/slicer-aware-3mf-export/README.md

 #### Organize parts in a single space

-Instead recreating or importing objects as parts in the slicer.
-We can just treat them as any other Fusion 360 bodies grouped in a component.
-It's especially convenient when creating modifier parts, to apply fuzzy skin, or number of walls in selected places.
+Instead recreating or importing objects as special parts in the slicer manually.
+We can just treat them as any other Fusion 360 bodies under a component.
+It's especially convenient when we need modifier parts in precisely chosen places - ie. to apply fuzzy skin, or increase number of walls.

 <p align="center">
     <img src="./resources/docs/pictures/4b13f10b-8e34-4b58-aae5-abc01846bcd9.png" style="width: 45%;" align="">